 - helping Carol Ember prepare modules summarizing cross-cultural research

-- read and analyze recent cross-cultural research with the goal of summarizing materials for researchers in Explaining Human Culture
+- reading and analyzing recent cross-cultural research with the goal of summarizing materials for researchers in Explaining Human Culture

-The internship will reimburse expenses (living, meals, and miscellaneous expenses) in the amount of $400 per week for approximately 50 weeks beginning in the summer of 2020 (start date is flexible).
+The internship will reimburse living expenses in the amount of $415 per week for approximately 50 weeks beginning late August or early September 2021.
 Travel costs up to $800 will also be reimbursed for a move to and from New Haven.
 Hours are based on a 37.5 hour week.

 Founded at Yale University, HRAF is an internationally recognized organization in the field of cultural anthropology.
 HRAF’s mission is to promote understanding of cultural diversity and commonality in the past and present.
 HRAF supports teaching and research through online applications and other resources with large curated online collections of annotated ethnographic and archaeological documents.
 HRAF researchers’ projects include comparisons of different cultures from around the world identifying and testing theories about cultural diversity and change.
 Topics have ranged from intergroup conflict and resource vulnerability to integrative research relating cultural responses to climate-related natural hazards.

 Internship candidates must already have the right to work in the United States at the time of application and have (or will have) graduated from college by the beginning of the internship.
 Preference will be given to candidates with the following qualities: